You need video content.

 The site has a uniform cost per video across the entire site, with higher resolution files costing more:

-Although Shutterstock’s stock videos are pricey, the lack of adverts, easy to use interface, and an abundance of professional footage make the site a great choice for businesses with larger budgets.
+Although Shutterstock’s stock videos are pricey, the lack of adverts, easy to use interface, and an abundance of professional footage make the site a great choice for larger companies.

 All of these stock video websites have their pros and cons, but one thing’s for certain: There are heaps of great free stock video footage out there.